peteroupc/peteroupc.github.io/randomgendoc.md

      |      - fabove(n, k): Calculates the kth Bernstein coefficient (not the value),
      |        or an upper bound thereof, for the degree-n upper polynomial.
      |      - fbound(n): Returns a tuple or list specifying a lower and upper bound
-     |         among the values of fbelow and fabove, respectively, for the given n.
+     |         among the values of fbelow and fabove, respectively, for the specified n.
      |       - nextdegree(n): Returns a lambda returning the next degree after the
      |         given degree n for which a polynomial is available; the lambda
      |         must return an integer greater than n.